synapticloop/linode-api/README.md

 ## Creating a Linode

-### High Level Interface
+### High Level Facade

-This is designed to get a lindode up and running as quickly as possible.
+This is designed to get a linode up and running as quickly as possible.
 This provides a very small subset of available calls.

+> Note that `LinodeApiHighLevel` has been renamed to `LinodeApifacade`

 ```

+LinodeApiFacade linodeApiFacade = new LinodeApiFacade("YOUR_API_KEY_GOES_HERE");

+linodeApiFacade.createLinode(...);

 /**
  * Create and boot a linode in a datacenter, for a specific plan, using a
  * specific distribution.